mp-designer/mp-designer.github.io/src/projects/49-QR-menu.md

 ---
 ## Project Overview

-**QR Menu** is a lightweight digital menu and CMS system designed for small restaurants and cafés.
+QR Menu is a lightweight digital menu and CMS system designed for small restaurants and cafés.
 It helps customers browse menus visually with translations and filters, while giving business owners a simple tool to update dishes, manage info, and share menus via QR codes — all without needing tech expertise.

 ## Context and Problem

-When relocating to Portugal, I encountered a surprisingly common friction point: **difficulty ordering food in local restaurants.**
-Many places lacked printed menus or had menus written in handwritten Portuguese on blackboards — unintelligible to non-locals.
+Upon moving to Portugal, I noticed a recurring issue: ordering food at local restaurants was challenging for non-locals.
+Many establishments used handwritten Portuguese menus on blackboards, which were difficult to decipher, or lacked menus entirely, requiring verbal communication to understand offerings.

 This created friction for:

-* **Customers:** due to language barriers, lack of photos, and regional dish names.
+* **Customers:** Language barriers, unfamiliar regional dish names, and lack of visual references made ordering difficult.
-* **Restaurants:** due to time-consuming interactions, difficulties to serve foreign customers, and inconsistent ways to share menu updates.
+* **Restaurants:** Staff spent excessive time explaining menus, struggled to serve foreign customers efficiently, and faced challenges in consistently updating and sharing menu information.

+[menu pictures]

 ## Goals